Object description:

 0162 4121726

 During the Oktoberfest the Bavaria is open until 8 pm, the Hall of Fame is closed for safety reasons.
+We ask that school groups visit between 9 and 11 am only during this time.

-From 9 October to end of March the Hall of Fame and the Statue of Bavaria are closed.
+From 20 October to the end of March the Hall of Fame and the Statue of Bavaria are closed for safety reasons.

 5 euros regular